Quy Nhon Travel Guide: A Hidden Gem On Vietnam’s Coast

 Quy Nhon in a coconutshell

-• You can stay in the city itself, but I recommend staying south at the Life’s A Beach hotel or its sister hostel in the village of Bai Xep.
+• You can stay in the city itself, such at as 5 Elements Hotel, but I especially recommend staying at the Life’s A Beach hotel.
+It’s 20-25 minutes drive south from the city but it’s amazing and actually has a private little beach.

 • You can book transport to/from Quy Nhon on 12Go.